Chironomidae: Behavior and description

-Larval stages of the Chironomidae can be found in almost any aquatic or semiaquatic habitat, including treeholes, bromeliads, rotting vegetation, soil, and in sewage and artificial containers.
-They form an important fraction of the macro zoobenthos of most freshwater ecosystems.
-They are often associated with degraded or low-biodiversity ecosystems because some species have adapted to virtually anoxic conditions and are dominant in polluted waters.

-Larvae of some species are bright red in color due to a hemoglobin analog; these are often known as "bloodworms".

-Their ability to capture oxygen is further increased by their making undulating movements.
+Chironomids as a group are very diverse in their life histories, and exhibit a variety of behaviors during their development.
+Due to their species ambiguity and this diversity of behaviors, there is much controversy in research on their feeding habits, particularly as adults.

-Many reference sources in the past century or so have repeated the assertion that the Chironomidae do not feed as adults, but an increasing body of evidence contradicts this view.
+Many reference sources in the past century or so have repeated the assertion that the chironomidae do not feed as adults, but an increasing body of evidence contradicts this view.
 Adults of many species do, in fact, feed.
 The natural foods reported include fresh fly droppings, nectar, pollen, honeydew, and various sugar-rich materials.

 The question whether feeding is of practical importance has by now been clearly settled for some Chironomus species, at least; specimens that had fed on sucrose flew far longer than starved specimens, and starved females longer than starved males, which suggested they had eclosed with larger reserves of energy than the males.
-Some authors suggest the females and males apply the resources obtained in feeding differently.
-Males expend the extra energy on flight, while females use their food resources to achieve longer lifespans.
-The respective strategies should be compatible with maximal probability of successful mating and reproduction in those species that do not mate immediately after eclosion, and in particular in species that have more than one egg mass maturing, the less developed masses being oviposited after a delay.
+Some authors suggest the females and males of certain species apply the resources obtained in feeding differently.
+Generally, Males expend the extra energy on flight, while females use their food resources to achieve longer lifespans.
+The respective strategies should be compatible with maximal probability of successful mating and reproduction in those species that do not mate immediately after eclosion, particularly in species that have more than one egg mass maturing, the less developed masses being oviposited after a delay.
 Such variables also would be relevant to species that exploit wind for dispersal, laying eggs at intervals.
 Chironomids that feed on nectar or pollen may well be of importance as pollinators, but current evidence on such points is largely anecdotal.
 However, the content of protein and other nutrients in pollen, in comparison to nectar, might well contribute to the females' reproductive capacities.

+Larvae of some species are bright red in color due to a hemoglobin analog; these are often known as "bloodworms".
+Their ability to capture oxygen is further increased by making undulating movements.

 Adults can be pests when they emerge in large numbers.
 They may cause difficulty during driving if they collide with the windshield, creating an opaque coating which obscures the driver's vision.
 They can damage paint, brick, and other surfaces with their droppings.
 When large numbers of adults die, they can build up into malodorous piles.
 They can provoke allergic reactions in sensitive individuals.
+These allergic reactions have been shown to be caused by the haemoglobins that are primarily found in Chironomidae larval stages.